 An increase in research shows nutritional deficiencies are linked to many diseases.
 The study, link here, compares two groups, non-psychosis to first-episode psychosis patients.
-This study cites folate and vitamin D were significantly low.
+Subsequently, this study cites folate and vitamin D were significantly low.

 Mental Health Low Folate and Vitamin D

 First of all, psychosis episodes vary greatly with each person.
 First-episode psychosis is an event in which a person experiences a departure from reality.
 Some will need medication while others need talk therapy.
-Certainly follow up with your primary care doctor for a first-episode psychosis.
+To clarify any questions follow up with your primary care doctor for a first-episode psychosis.

 What is Folate and Vitamin D?